Vectorized/solady/docs/utils/libtransient.md

 }
 ```

 Pointer struct to a stack pointer generator in transient storage.
+This stack does not directly take in values.
+Instead, it generates pointers
+that can be casted to any of the other transient storage pointer struct.

 ## Custom Errors